Fragmentation-induced localization and boundary charges in dimensions two and above: Spatially modulated charges and boundary correlations

 One general way of solving a higher-dimensional linear recurrence equation, and in particular the Dirichlet's problem in Eq.~\eqref{eq:Direchlet}, is using separation of variables $\alpha_{i,j}=X_iY_j$.
 With this, Eq.~\eqref{eq:2drec} simplifies to solving the one-dimensional recurrences

 where we also indicated the corresponding continuum analogues. $\lambda$ here is a constant whose possible values are restricted by the choice of boundary conditions.
 In particular, due to the linearity of the problem, we can decompose the Dirichlet's problem into four independent ones, with $\alpha$ vanishing along $3$ out of the $4$ boundaries in each case.
 This leads to a quantization condition on $\lambda$ and the general solution will be a linear combination of such fundamental solutions.
 For now, we keep $\lambda$ as an arbitrary parameter and consider what the form of the solutions admitted by Eqs.~\eqref{eq:RecLin} is.
-See additional details about the solution of Eq.~\eqref{eq:Direchlet} in Appendix~\ref{sec:sepvar}.
+See additional details in Appendix~\ref{sec:sepvar} and in Ref.~\cite{Salathesis_22}.

 We can solve Eqs.~\eqref{eq:RecLin} by finding the roots of the associated characteristic polynomials $r^2 - (2\pm \lambda)r +1=0$ where the two signs correspond to the equations for $X$ and $Y$ respectively.
 For each equation, the two roots are inverses of each other and are either real $(\xi_{x,y})$ or pure complex phases $(\nexp{\x k_{x,y}})$, depending on the value of $\lambda$.
 Overall, we can identify three main types of solutions: (i) When $\lambda=0$, we have $\xi_x=\xi_y=0$; this case contains the multipole conserved quantities discussed earlier\footnote{The one exception is the $(i^2-j^2)$ quadratic moment, which does not factorize in the horizontal and vertical directions.
 We can recover it by superposing fundamental solutions or, alternatively, by writing the recurrence relation in terms of the center of mass and relative coordinates, as $\alpha_{i,j}=X_{i+j}Y_{i-j}$.}. (ii) When $0<|\lambda|<4$, one of the solutions is real while the other one is complex, e.g., $\alpha_{i,j}\propto (\xi_x)^i\nexp{\x k_yj}$.
 These correspond to conserved quantities that are exponentially localized in one dimension while being fully delocalized in the other. (iii) When $|\lambda|>4$, both solutions are real $\alpha_{i,j}=(\xi_x)^i(\xi_y)^j$, and hence can be exponentially localized near one of the corners of the system, depending on the modulus of $\xi_x$ and $\xi_y$.